MattKim97/Vibeur/README.md

 ### Profile Management
 - Users can update their profile picture.

-## Image
+## Vibes

-### Upload image
+### Upload Vibe
-- Logged in users can upload an image with a title, description, vibe song URL, and vibe.
+- Logged in users can upload an vibe with a title, description, vibe song URL, and vibe.
 - Upload date and user ID are automatically recorded.
-- If you are not logged in, do not allow creation of image
+- If you are not logged in, do not allow creation of vibe

-### Image Viewing
+### Vibe Viewing

-- Users can browse uploaded images, view titles, descriptions, and listen to associated mood songs.
+- Users can browse uploaded vibes, view titles, descriptions, and listen to associated Vibe songs.

-- Images can be filtered or sorted by upload date uploaded, vibe, likes, user's images.
+- vibes can be filtered or sorted by upload date uploaded, vibe, likes, user's vibes.

 - Anyone can view whether logged in or not.

-### Image Management
+### Vibe Management

-- Logged in users can delete or edit their own uploaded images (title, description).
+- Logged in users can delete or edit their own uploaded vibes (title, description).

 ## Likes